Master of Arts Program in Statistics

 After You Graduate

 Driven by the ever-greater reliance of businesses and governments on data, the demand for professionals with strong quantitative analytical skills is now higher than ever.
-According to the McKinsey Global Institute in 2018 the United States would need 140,000 to 190,000 additional professional statisticians.
-The United States Department of Labor also estimates the employment prospects in the field of statistics as growing much faster than average for all occupations.
-Their projection for the growth of mathematicians and statisticians is 33 percent from 2016-2026.
+According to the U.S. Bureau of Labor Statistics, employment of data scientists is projected to grow by 35% from 2022 to 2032, which is much faster than the average for all occupations.
 Program graduates will be trained to pursue careers in a variety of fields that require data-crunching and quantitative analysis.
-Well-trained statisticians and data scientists are employed in the following roles in a wide spectrum of industries:
+Well-trained statisticians and data scientists are employed in roles such as statistical consultants, data analysts, data scientists, applied/research scientists, data engineers, machine learning engineers, business intelligence analysts, financial analysts, risk managers, insurance actuaries, quantitative researchers, marketing analytics managers, economists and policy analysts, government statisticians, production/manufacturing quality control managers, sports statisticians, bioinformaticians, public health analysts, and biostatisticians in the pharmaceutical industry.

 Why Binghamton's MA in Statistics Program?